codexns/pyopenssl-build/readme.md

  - Linux i686
  - Linux x86_64

-and the following versions of Pytho:
+and the following versions of Python:

  - 2.6
  - 3.3